 So onto my top five estate planning tips for Canadian Online Business owners:

-I have often said that the most important decision you make when you draft a will is to name an executor (and alternate executor).
-It is important as a business owner that your executor has the knowledge and skills to deal with business assets as well as your personal assets and family situation.
+I have often said that the most important decision you make when you draft a will is to name an Executor (and alternate Executor).
+It is important as a business owner that your Executor has the knowledge, skill, and judgment to deal with business assets, as well as your personal assets and family situation.

 Picking the right executor and giving them access to the proper information about your business assets, business advisors and accounts will help them do their job.